Hockley

-Hockley is a large village and civil parish in Essex in the East of England located between Chelmsford and Southend-on-Sea, or, more specifically, between Rayleigh and Rochford.
-It came to prominence during the coming of the railway in the 1890s and at the 2001 census had a population of 13,616 people, reducing to 9,616 at the 2011 Census,.
-The parish of Hockley itself had a population of 8,909 at the (2001 census), while the urban area runs into the neighbouring parish of Hawkwell.
+Hockley is a large village and civil parish in the Rochford District of Essex, England.
+It is located between Chelmsford and Southend-on-Sea, or, more specifically, between Rayleigh and Rochford.
+It came to prominence during the coming of the railway in the 1890s.
+At the 2021 census the parish had a population of 9,639.
+The urban area has grown to be contiguous with the neighbouring village of Hawkwell; the Office for National Statistics now classes them as a single built up area that it calls "Hockley and Hawkwell", which had a population of 15,425 in 2021.

 Hockley railway station serves the village.

 History

 The place-name 'Hockley' is first attested in the Domesday Book of 1086, where it appears as Hocheleia.
 The name means "Hocca's woodland clearing or glade".
 Today, there is still a large wooded area named Hockley Woods.
 Notable buildings in the village include the church of St Peter and Paul, which has a nave which was possibly built before the twelfth century, a thirteenth-century chancel and a fourteenth-century tower, the upper half of which is octagonal and was built at a later date.
 The tower holds three bells, manufactured by Miles Gray in 1626, by James Bartlett in 1684 and by John Hodgson in 1657, and the building is Grade II* listed.
 The church is situated to the north-west of the village centre, where Grade II listed Spa Pump Room is situated.
 The building was built as a spa to a design by James Lockyer in 1842, after Robert Clay found a medicinal spring there in 1838.
 Hockley is also the site of the former Bullwood Hall prison which closed in 2013.

 Plumberow Mount, a Roman burial mound, was excavated in 1913 by Mr. E. B. Francis.
 At the time, there was a summer house on the top of the mound, and so trenches were cut on three sides.
 The excavation found a Roman coin of Domitian and some Saxon pottery which may indicate a secondary burial.
 The oval mound is 14 ft high, and 76 ft in diameter, with a flattened top, where the summerhouse was located.
 Since 2005, a metal fence has surrounded the mound to protect it from erosion, and a number of trees which were growing on or near it were cut down at the same time.

 In 2009, the sixteenth-century Hockley Pendant was discovered in a field at Hockley.